 Keystone Heights is a very small city located in the state of Florida.
-With a population of 1,433 people and four constituent neighborhoods, Keystone Heights is the 394th largest community in Florida.
+With a population of 1,537 people and four constituent neighborhoods, Keystone Heights is the 394th largest community in Florida.

 The people who call Keystone Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keystone Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Keystone Heights include Irish, German, Italian, and Polish.
+Important ancestries of people in Keystone Heights include English, Irish, German, Italian, and Polish.